Leaking, Clogged or Running Toilet Repair in Houston

 It isn’t always easy to prevent a clogged toilet repair in Houston.
 If you have unenclosed storage shelves above your toilet, dumping your mop water into the toilet without checking for rags, and curious children who want to see if their favorite stuffed animal likes to swim can all lead to what the experts call a “catastrophic toilet failure” (in layman’s terms, a clogged or backed-up toilet).

-If you find yourself facing a clogged toilet repair in Houston emergency, FIRST, call upon the licensed, experienced experts at Nick’s Plumbing and Sewer Services; and thank yourself later.
+If you find yourself facing a clogged toilet repair in Houston emergency, FIRST, call upon the licensed, experienced experts at Nick’s Plumbing and Air Conditioning Services; and thank yourself later.
 We’ve all had the experience of an often messy, and always “at-the-wrong-time” problem of a clogged toilet.
 There are many ways your home can end up with a toilet clog.
 Too much paper, cleaning rags, baby wipes, dental floss, jewelry, hair and even tree root growth into your sewer pipe can all cause a clogged toilet in Houston.
-If you’ve used the “tried and true” do-it-yourself methods (plungers, toilet snakes, augers) to try and solve your clogged toilet in Houston issues, and haven’t been able to clear your clog, call Nick’s Plumbing and Sewer Services.
+If you’ve used the “tried and true” do-it-yourself methods (plungers, toilet snakes, augers) to try and solve your clogged toilet in Houston issues, and haven’t been able to clear your clog, call Nick’s Plumbing and Air Conditioning Services.

 Running Toilet Repairs

 Why is my toilet running and how can I catch it?